ashutoshmjain/gita/src/how.md

 - Open source alternatives - many browsers are fully open sourced such as Firefox.
 - Omnipresent - Browsers are available for every platform.
 For popular graphical platforms such as Mac, Windows, iOS or Android, the choices are practically limitless.
 Even for pure terminal users there are many choices - w3m, lynx, elink to name a few.
 - For writers, advantages are many.
 Prime among them is shaking off intermediary publishers and content aggregators.
 In addition, simple html allows infinite customizability.
 For tech savvy writers, markdown offers easy scribing.
 And the best is that publishing direct to the web is 100% free.
 - The content published directly to the web is future proof in the sense no matter the evolution of devices from desktops to smart phones to AR/VR headsets, the open internet content will always be available.
 The content locked in platforms such as Wikipedia or Facebook will always be subject to the policies of aggregators.
-It may go behind a payall at a short notice, as happened in case of Medium.
+It may go behind a paywall at a short notice, as happened in case of Medium.
-- Universally accessible - Nation states may ban big platforms such as Twitter in China and Tiktok in USA, it is almost imposiible to censor individual websites published directly to the internet.
+- Universally accessible - Nation states may ban big platforms such as Twitter in China and Tiktok in USA, it is almost impossible to censor individual websites published directly to the internet.
 Even if that happens, changing the url isn't complicated.
 Web 3.0 is all about sponsoring censorship resistant perpetual content!

 Browsers are particularly suitable for the long text ..
 - Easily reach the embedded links for references and jump back in at your reading point  - that is the very purpose of the browser, but if you are reading on apps or devices such as "kindle" or on a epub reader or simply a pdf , this feature may not be as easily accessible.
 You will need to anyway fire up a browser.